learn-co-curriculum/javascript-orm-intro/README.md

 In this callback, we take the second argument, a raw JSON object of the user's row, and we use the data to create a real `User` instance in the context of our program.
 This process is known as reification, taking raw data and turning it into an instance of an ORM class.
 We use the `User` constructor for `name` and `age` of `resultRow` and then set the `id` property of the instance of a `User` to the `id` of `resultRow`.

 This is an important step.
 When we take data out of the database, it's important to convert it into the domain object in our program, an actual instance of a `User`.
-If we don't riefy the raw data into a `User` instance, none of the other functionality available to a `User` will work.
+If we don't reify the raw data into a `User` instance, none of the other functionality available to a `User` will work.

-The final step in the callback is to `resolve` the enclosing promise by passing the riefied instance of the `User` based on the `resultRow`.
+The final step in the callback is to `resolve` the enclosing promise by passing the reified instance of the `User` based on the `resultRow`.

 The file `printFirstUser.js` has an implementation that makes use of `async` and `await` to search for the user with primary key `1` and print the user instance's details: